- Directed By: Stephen Kessler

 Chase’s career was running on fumes and he was slumming it in godawful family comedies Man of the House (1995) and Cops and Robbersons (1994).
 Vegas Vacation was also retooled into a PG rated family comedy, after the series starter Vacation (1983) sported a R rating and European Vacation (1985) & Christmas Vacation (1989) both landed PG-13 certificates.
 Vegas Vacation would mark the last studio movie to topline Chevy Chase.

-Warner Bros financed Vegas Vacation for an estimated $25 million and dated it for February 14, 1997.
+The budget for Vegas Vacation was an estimated $25 million and Warner Bros fully financed.
+It was dated for February 14, 1997.
 WB decided to market the movie without the possessive ‘National Lampoon’s’ credit in the title, as the label had not seen a hit since National Lampoon’s Christmas Vacation.
 This lazy cash grab sequel was not screened for critics and the reviews that eventually posted were dreadful.
 It bowed against Absolute Power, Fools Rush In, That Darn Cat and Dangerous Ground.